fiolj/sparta/doc/web/Section_howto.rst

 The :ref:`command-fix-ave-surf` enables time-averaging of per surf vectors.
 The user specifies one or more quantities as input.
 These can be per surf vectors or ararys from :ref:`command-compute` or :ref:`command-fix`.
 If the input is a single vector, then the fix generates a per surf vector.
 If the input is multiple vectors or array, the fix generates a per surf array.
 The time-averaged output of this fix can also be used as input to other output commands.

+.. _howto-variables-generate:

 Variables that generate values to output
 ========================================

-:ref:`Variables <command-variable>` defined in an input script generate either a global scalar value or a per particle vector (only particle-style variables) when it is accessed.
-The formulas used to define equal- and particle-style variables can contain references to the :ref:`stats_style <command-stats-style>` keywords and to global and per particle data generated by computes, fixes, and other variables.
+:ref:`Variables<command-variable>` defined in an input script generate either a global scalar value or a per particle vector (only particle-style variables) when it is accessed.
+The formulas used to define equal- and particle-style variables can contain references to the :ref:`stats_style<command-stats-style>` keywords and to global and per particle data generated by computes, fixes, and other variables.
 The values generated by variables can be output using the other commands described in this section.

+.. _howto-summary-table:

 Summary table of output options and data flow between commands
 ==============================================================

 This table summarizes the various commands that can be used for generating output from SPARTA.
 Each command produces output data of some kind and/or writes data to a file.
 Most of the commands can take data from other commands as input.
 Thus you can link many of these commands together in pipeline form, where data produced by one command is used as input to another command and eventually written to the screen or to a file.
 Note that to hook two commands together the output and input data types must match, e.g. global/per atom/local data and scalar/vector/array data.